 NOTE: In the case of servers, speed also depends upon the number of users who are accessing that server at the same time.
 The more users, the slower the data transfer rate for each user.

-The way ALL networks work is that an end-user connects to a switch which then distributes data requests to various servers, printers, the internet or any other connected device.
+The way ALL networks work is that an end-user connects to a switch which then distributes data requests to various servers, printers, the internet or other connected devices.

 Here’s are some examples: